saumon-brule/txt2col/README.md

-# txt2hsl
+# txt2col
-Transform any text to HSL color
+Transform any text to a color